Aasif-github/Database/AWS/main.md

 ## What is API Gateway?
 - An API gateway is a server that acts as an entry point for API calls.
 It receives requests from clients and forwards them to the appropriate services.

-## what is AWS API Gateway.
+## What is AWS API Gateway.
 - AWS **API Gateway (HTTP API)** is a fully managed service that allows you to **create, manage, and secure APIs** for your applications.
 It enables you to expose AWS Lambda functions, backend services, or any HTTP-based endpoint as RESTful APIs with minimal configuration.

-## what is EC2(Elastic Compute Cloud)
+## What is EC2(Elastic Compute Cloud)
 - AWS EC2 (Elastic Compute Cloud) is a cloud service that provides virtual servers (instances) to run applications.
 It allows you to scale computing power on demand without managing physical hardware.

 🔹 Why Use AWS EC2?
 ✅ Flexible – Choose OS, CPU, RAM, and storage.
 ✅ Scalable – Increase or decrease instances as needed.
-✅ Cost-Effective – Pay only for what you use.
+✅ Cost-Effective – Pay only for What you use.
 ✅ Secure – Integrated with AWS security features.

 💡 Example Use Cases: